essencedrnr/essencedrainer/README.md

 - #### BSC ![drawing](https://avatars.githubusercontent.com/u/32770468?s=16&v=0)

 We are working on multiple and unique features for the near future of Essence Drainer.
-Below you will find a list of these features.
+Below, you will find a list of these features.
 ## ⌛Upcoming Features:
 - ###### 🔧Multi-Chain Functionality
 - ###### ✅Red flag bypass